 The 8 superpowers of modern managed services

 Companies want more from managed services.
-Here’s how a new class of providers is helping deliver strategic goals and drive growth.
+Here’s how a new class of providers is helping deliver strategic goals and drive growth

 These modern managed services providers have unique superpowers that can rapidly unlock new opportunities for their clients in both non-core and core functions, and across the front, middle, and back offices.
 They combine wide-ranging technology capabilities with enhanced data and insights, leading practices, and highly skilled teams—all packaged in a multi-year, as-a-service subscription with predictable costs.

-Most important, these superpowers are enabling their clients to move faster and create tangible new value with an ethos of continuous transformation that builds long-term competitive advantages and organizational resilience.
+These strategic, as-a-service capabilities are enabling companies to move faster and create new value, grounded in an ethos of continuous transformation that builds long-term competitive advantages and organizational resilience.
+Let’s explore eight unique superpowers that set these next-gen service providers apart.

 1 | Outcome-oriented vision